DeepHiveMind/Distributed_DataMesh_2.0_Cloud_Implementation/README.md

 The AIM with cloud distributed DATA MESH is to

 - **Move away from tightly coupled data interfaces and varying data flows towards an architecture that allows eco-system connectivity**.
-- **A cloud distributed data mesh, which allows DOMAIN-SPECIFIC data and treats “DATA-as-a-PRODUCT”**
+- **A cloud distributed data mesh, which allows DOMAIN-SPECIFIC data and treats “DATA-as-a-PRODUCT”**.
 - **Enabling each domain to handle its own DATA-PIPELINES**.
 This is different from plumbing data from the traditional (monolithic) platforms that generally tightly couple and often slow down the ingestion, storage, transformation, and consumption of data from one central data lake or hub.